vlukiyanov/blog/content/posts/explore-redis-streams-akka-streams.md

 # Threading it all together

 We're now able to create a full example which simultaneously produces and consumes messages, afterwards acknowledging them.
-First the producer, this includes a snippet from https://stackoverflow.com/a/49279641 for rate measurement:
+Start with the producer, this includes a snippet from https://stackoverflow.com/a/49279641 for rate measurement:

 ```scala
 val redisStreamsFlow = RedisStreamsFlow.create(asyncCommands, "testStream")